openssh-user/cpp-machine-code-executor/README.md

 # C++ Machine Code Executor
 Just done for testing purposes.
-It can be use for AVX instruction-set check.

 Usage sample is simple as that:
 ```cpp